Warning - Danger

 Warning - Danger is an extended play (EP) album by American recording gospel/soul singer Cissy Houston, released on Columbia Records.
 It consists of four songs, three co-written and all produced by Michael Zager taken from her album, Think It Over.

-The EP is extended dance mixes of "Somebody Should Have Told Me", "An Umbrella Song" and Houston's Billboard Dance chart hit single "Think It Over", which peaked at #5 and Billboards Hot Soul chart at #32, also included is the self-titled track, "Warning - Danger".
+The EP is extended dance mixes of "Somebody Should Have Told Me", "An Umbrella Song" and Houston's Billboard Dance chart hit single "Think It Over", which peaked at No. 5 and Billboards Hot Soul chart at No. 32, also included is the self-titled track, "Warning - Danger".